cdapio/cdap/cdap-docs/admin-manual/source/installation/cdap-site.rst

 Default parameter values for configuring CDAP are defined in the file ``cdap-default.xml``.
 It is located in the CDAP JARs, and should not be altered.

-Any of its values can be over-ridden by defining a modifying value in the ``cdap-site.xml`` file, located by default either in ``<CDAP-SDK-HOME>/conf/cdap-site.xml`` (Standalone mode) or ``/etc/cdap/conf/cdap-site.xml`` (Distributed mode).
+Any of its values (with the exception of those marked :ref:`[Final] <cdap-site-xml-note-final>`) can be over-ridden by defining a modifying value in the ``cdap-site.xml`` file, located by default either in ``<CDAP-SDK-HOME>/conf/cdap-site.xml`` (Standalone mode) or ``/etc/cdap/conf/cdap-site.xml`` (Distributed mode).